Nicola Bulley: Missing mother fell in river, police believe

 At 09:20 police believe her phone was on a bench while connected to a work Teams meeting, which ended 10 minutes later.

-Detectives believe Ms Bulley vanished in a 10-minute window.
+Detectives believe Ms Bulley vanished in that 10-minute window.

+Supt Riley said police had looked through dashcam, CCTV and doorbell footage which allowed detectives to "eliminate any trace so far of Nicola having left the riverside".

+- 09:30 - The Teams call ended but she stayed logged on

+- About 09:35 - Ms Bulley's mobile phone and Willow were found at a bench by the river

-Her partner Paul Ansell, 44, said earlier that the family had been living in "perpetual hell" since her disappearance.
+Her partner Paul Ansell, 44, said earlier that the family had been living in "perpetual hell" since her disappearance one week ago.

 He said: "We're never going to lose the hope.